huqis/huqis/manual/syntax.md

 ## Blocks

+Blocks provide the logical syntax of the template language.
-Blocks are interpreted or parsed at compile time.
+They are interpreted at compile time.

+The following blocks are available out of the box:

 - [autoescape](blocks/autoescape.md)
 - [block](blocks/block.md)